INTRODUCTION

 STRUCTURING TRAINING SESSIONS SAFELY

-INTEGRATING BOXING INTO A FITNESS ROUTINE
+INTEGRATING BOXING INTO A WORKOUT ROUTINE

 CONCLUSION